RichardValerosoUniverse/The-Valeroso-City/SECURITY.md

 **I am seriously asking:**

 *"Were you born in this country?*

-**Were you born inside or outside the Mental Hospital Of Definitely Davao City?*
+*Were you born inside or outside the Mental Hospital Of Definitely Davao City?* 🤔